bmraubo/string_calc/README.md

 ### Step 2

+Allow strings with unknown number of values

 Tests: string with 4 and 10 values

 So the splitting of the string according to the delimiter will allow for any amount of numbers to be handled - no changes to the code necessary - tests all pass.
 Woops.

+### Step 3

+Allow for the use of the '\n' delimiter alongside ','

+Added tests that include only the '\n' delimiter, as well as a combination of both.

+I added a `.replace('\n',',')` before the string is split replace all new lines with commas.
+The rest of the code is unaffected.

 ### Red/Green/Refactor